Music Academy Bios

 David Rice has played professionally since age 16.
 He began studying piano at age 6.
 After playing in bands and singing in choir and music productions through school, he received a BA in music education from SIU Carbondale and a master's in Music Education at VanderCook College of Music.
 He has toured Europe, Asia, North America and South America with Otis Rush.
 He has warmed up for artists such as George Benson, Buddy Guy, Pearl Jam, Jimmy Page and Robert Plant.
 He also has played with Donna Lori, the Cryan Shames, Gloria Newlun, Bobbi Wilsyn, Carlos Johnson, Pistol Pete, Dan Hayes Orchestra, Buddy Rich Band and many others.
 Dave has written a book Improvisation on the ii-V-I and Blues progressions.
 Dave teaches in the Valley View School District in Bolingbrook/ Romeoville and at College of DuPage and is a full-time musician.

-Mr. Thomas Sergey, Guitar
+Mr. Thomas Sergey, Guitar and other fretted stringed instruments

 Ms. Cynthia Trowbridge, Piano